Welcome to Malaga port!

 - Find accommodation in Malaga

-12 Best Things to Do in Malaga Port
+12 Best Things to Do in Malaga Cruise Port

-Malaga is a perfect getaway to the cities of Granada (and the majestic Alhambra castle), Cordoba, Seville, the resort towns of Marbella and Puerto Banus, and many other beautiful places in Andalusia.
-In addition, Malaga boasts a stunning old town that you can explore on foot within a short walk from the ship.
+In addition, Malaga is a perfect getaway to the cities of Granada (and the majestic Alhambra castle), Cordoba, Seville, the resort towns of Marbella and Puerto Banus, and many other beautiful places in Andalusia.

 Before I share the best things to do in Malaga, I invite you to grab your copy of the “Mediterranean Cruise Port Guide”, the most comprehensive guide to 45 Mediterranean cruise ports (including Malaga), packed with practical information, expert tips & unforgettable experiences!
 (PDF format/200 pages)